Nampa Art Guild Standing Rules

 Section 5.
 Removal of Directors At a meeting of the Board of Directors called expressly for that purpose, any director may be removed with cause by a vote of a majority of the Directors then in office.
 Any Director may be removed at such a meeting without cause by a vote of two-thirds of the Directors then in office.

 Section 6.
-Committees The president shall appoint: (a) Workshop chairperson; (b) an exhibit committee chairperson for each special event; (c) audit committee of two members to audit the books at the end of the fiscal year and submit a report at the next business meeting; (d) finance committee to propose and to review the budget; e) these standing committees: continuing exhibits, friendship, Monday night Demo, librarian, membership, plus other committees as needed.
+Committees The president shall appoint: (a) Workshop chairperson; (b) an exhibit committee chairperson for each special event; (c) audit committee of two members to audit the books at the end of the fiscal year and submit a report at the next business meeting; (d) finance committee ( will be current board members) to propose and to review the budget; e) these standing committees: continuing exhibits, friendship, Monday night demo, librarian, membership, plus other committees as needed.
 Standing committees personal duties may carry through several administrations if necessary, or until the responsibilities given to the committees have been discharged.

 Section 7.
 Directors’ and Committee Meetings Meetings of the Board of Directors, regular or special, or meetings of any committee designated thereby, may be held either within or without the State of Idaho.
 Unless otherwise specified in this section or in the notice for such meetings, all meetings shall be held at the principal office of the Corporation.